zalora/styleguide/pages/components/Tabs.md

 * Tabs are used for mobile design.
 * They are placed above the content it represents and below the top bar.
 * There can be as many tabs as required.
-* Pre-select one of the tabs (usually the first) when user lands.
+* Pre-select one of the tabs (usually the first) when a user lands.
 * Active tab must be highlighted.

 <span class="u-text-urgent">Don't</span>